 Recently, the startup joined forces with Vilnius University (one of the oldest educational institutions in Europe) in order to explore the ability to implement the company’s solution into the education system.

-A quite futuristic startup from the Russian Federation, building “Roponomics”, an infrastructure platform based on the Ethereum network for integrating cyber-physical systems into ‘smart cities’ and ‘industry 4.0’.
+A quite futuristic startup from the Russian Federation, building “Robonomics”, an infrastructure platform based on the Ethereum network for integrating cyber-physical systems into ‘smart cities’ and ‘industry 4.0’.
 Today, the project proposes to develop its platform for three interest groups:

 - Developers of decentralized applications (dApps) using Ethereum JS, for instance, applications for the purchase of services provided by robots.